slow-coding/scbot/README.md

 | MultiAgent | LangGraph |
 | Chat UI | Streamlit |
 | Local Run | LM Studio (or other OpenAI proxy) |

+This repository is still under rapid and continuous development.

 ## Requrements:
 Python 3.12